 Orders get buried

 A customer sends their order at 10pm.
-You're asleep.
-By morning, you've got fifteen other messages across various chats.
-The order is there - somewhere - but you're scanning threads instead of starting your bake.
+The baker is asleep.
+By morning, there are fifteen other messages across various chats.
+The order is there - somewhere - but finding it means scanning threads instead of starting the bake.

 Your personal phone becomes a work terminal

 Customers don't message a business line.
-They message you.
-Which means your phone buzzes during dinner, on weekends, and at 6am on your day off.
-There's no boundary between your business and your life because the ordering system lives in your pocket.
+They message the owner directly.
+Which means the phone buzzes during dinner, on weekends, and at 6am on a day off.
+There's no boundary between business and life because the ordering system lives in someone's pocket.

 No single source of truth

 One customer messages the group.
-Another messages you directly.
+Another messages directly.
 A third sends a voice note.
 Where's the definitive list of what needs baking tomorrow?
 It doesn't exist in one place.
-You're assembling it from fragments every single time.
+It gets assembled from fragments every single time.

 You're never sure what's final

 A customer says "20 sourdoughs."
 An hour later: "Actually, make it 15."
-Did you see the second message?
-Did you already write down 20?
+Was the second message seen?
+Was 20 already written down?
 With WhatsApp, there's no clear moment where an order becomes final.
-Everything's provisional until you deliver it.
+Everything's provisional until delivery.

 You can't delegate

-If you hire someone or get your partner to help with orders, they need access to your WhatsApp.
-Your personal WhatsApp.
-With all your personal conversations.
-The ordering "system" is inseparable from you as a person.
+Hiring someone or getting a partner to help with orders means giving them access to a personal WhatsApp account - with all the personal conversations in it.
+The ordering "system" is inseparable from the owner as a person.

 Why you haven't switched yet